youwen5/web/routes/+tools.typ

-`adrastea` is a laptop-turned-workstation, on account of poor Razer quality control forcing me to toss the battery out. `callisto` is my daily driver laptop---the Apple Silicon processor gives it great battery life. `demeter` is my home PC, which I don’t keep with me in college.
+`adrastea` is a laptop-turned-workstation, on account of poor Razer quality control forcing me to toss the battery out. `callisto` is my daily driver laptop---the Apple Silicon processor gives it great battery life. `demeter` is my home PC, which I don't keep with me in college.